 All QB2 economic analysis assume the inferred resources in the Sanction Case and inferred resources are considered too geologically speculative to be economic.
 Forward-looking statements relating to the timing and amount of Teck's equity contributions for QB2 assume that the project spending does not increase and contributions are required in accordance with the current project schedule.
-All QB2 mining and economic projections (including QB2 mine life, throughput, timing of first production, amount of production, costs (including C1 and AISC), expected EBITDA from the project) and project acpital intensity figures depend on the QB2 project coming into production in accordance with the current budget and project schedule.
+All QB2 minning and conomic projections (including QB2 minne life, throughput, timing of first production, amount of production, costs (including C1 and AISC), expected EBITDA from the project) and project depend on the QB2 project coming into production in accordance with the current budgers schedule.
+Forward looking statements regarding the amount of pro forma copper produced from QB2 depends on Teck achieving its projected copper production targets for 2021 and QB2 producing as expected.
+The unescalated contributions and capital requirements for QB2 do not include a number of variables that are described in the footnotes to the disclosure and could be greater once those variables are taken into account.
 The final amount of the US\$50 million contingent payment is tied to throughput and depends on achieving certain throughput targets by December 31, 2025 and is subject to reduction in the event that certain throughput and recovery targets are not achieved.
+The amount of the contingent payment regarding QB3 depends on a sanction decision being made by December 31, 2031 and may also be reduced if certain throughput and recovery targets on QB2 are not achieved.
 Assumptions are also included in the footnotes to various slides.
 The foregoing list of assumptions is not exhaustive.

-Factors that may cause actual results to vary materially include, but are not limited to: changes in commodity and power prices; changes in market demand for our products; changes in interest and currency exchange rates; acts of foreign and domestic governments; the outcome of legal proceedings; inaccurate geological and metallurgical assumptions (including with respect to the size, grade and recoverability of reserves and resources); unanticipated operational difficulting failure of plant, equipment or processes to operate in accordance with specifications or expectations, cost escalation, unavailability of materials and equipment, government action or delays in the receipt of government approvals, including disturbances or other job action, adverse weather conditions and unanticipated events related to health, safety and environmental matters); any change or deterioration in our relationships with our joint venture partners; union labour disputes; political risk; social unrest; consequences of climate change; changes in laws or regulations or enforcement thereof; development and use of new technology; failure of customers or counterparties (including but not limited to rail, port, pipeline and other logistics providers) to perform their contractual obligations; changes in our credit ratings or the financial market in general; unanticipated increases in costs to construct our development projects; difficulty in obtaining permits of environmental impact assessments; changes in tax benefits or tax rates; resolution of environmental and other proceedings or disputes; and changes or deterioration in general economic conditions.
+Factors that may cause actual results to vary materially include, but are not limited to: changes in commodity and power prices; changes in market demand for our products; changes in interest and currency exchange rates; acts of foreign and domestic governments; the outcome of legal proceedings; inaccurate geological and metallurgical assumptions (including with respect to the size, grade and recoverability of reserves and resources); unanticipated operational difficulties (including dilure of plant, equipment or processes to operate in accordance with specifications or expectations, cost escalation, unavailability of materials and equipment, government action or delays in the receipt of government approvals, industrial disturbances or other job action, adverse weather conditions and unanticipated events related to health, safety and environmental matters); any change or deterioration in our relationships with our joint venture partners; union labour disputes; political risk; social unrest; consequences of climate change; changes in laws or regulations or enforcement thereof; development and use of new technology; failure of customers or counterparties (including but not limited to rail, port, pipeline and other logistics providers) to perform their contractual obligations; changes in our credit ratings or the financial market in general; unanticipated increases in costs to construct our development projects; difficulty in obtaining permits of environmental impact assessments; changes in tax benefits or tax rates; resolution of environmental and other proceedings or disputes; and changes or deterioration in general economic conditions.
 We will not achieve the maximum mine lives of our projects, or be able to mine all reserves at our projects or operations, if we do not obtain relevant permits for our operations.
-Our Fort Hills and Antamina operations are not controlled by us; as a result the actions of our partners may affect anticipated outcomes.
-Unanticipated technology or environmental interactions could affect the eff
+Our Fort Hills and Antamina operations are not controlled by us, as a result the actions of our partners may affected anticipated outcomes.
+NuevaUnión and our Galore Creek project are each 50% owned by